Stored Procedure in SQL Server with Examples

-Note: We can also right-click on the procedure name in object explorer in SQL Server Management Studio and select “Execute Stored Procedure”.
+Note: Another way to execute a stored procedure is to right-click on the procedure name in object explorer and select “Execute Stored Procedure”.

 In this article, we will create the Stored Procedure Without Parameters and in our next article, we will discuss Creating Stored Procedure with input parameters.

 Stored Procedure in SQL Server Without Parameter